shoutem/redux-io/README.md

 value.
 The tag should be unique per `collection`.
 The tag is an optional argument, for cases when you don't need collection in the state.

+### `loaded(payload, tag = '')`
+Action creator used to store payload not fetched with `find` action creator.
+Loaded expects payload to be the json-api data type.
+Its `data.type` is later used as `schema` in corespondention with storage and/or collection reducers.
+Tag argument is optional, but when used allows your collection with same tag value to respond to the received data.
+#### `payload`
+Required argument which is an object of the json-api type where its type would be used as `schema` meta parameter in LOAD_SUCCESS and OBJECT_FETCHED action types.
+##### `tag`
+Use it to connect action with `collection` reducer.
+Ids of fetched data will be placed in collections with the same `tag` value.
+The tag should be unique per `collection`.
+The tag is an optional argument, for cases when you don't need collection in the state.

 #### `create(config, schema, item)`
 Action creator used to create an item on api (POST).
 Config argument is based on CALL_API configuration from redux-api-middleware, allowing full customization expect types part of the configuration.
 Create function expects